2021 bear hunting regulations are expected to be available on Tuesday, June 1.

 - As in the past, preference will not be given for the current year if applicant is successful in the drawing (first or second choice) but does not purchase a license.

 - Bear lottery winners must purchase their licenses by Aug.
-1. Unsold licenses will become available to any eligible person on Aug.
-6 at noon.
+1. Unsold licenses will become available to any eligible person at noon on Aug.
+4.

 Customers are responsible for providing accurate and correct information to the license agent for the license, lottery application or permit they are requesting.
 The customer also is responsbile for verifying that they have the correct license type, application or permit they requested and that their own customer information (address, zone, permit area, etc.) is correct prior to leaving the license agent.